Should I Become an EMT-Paramedic?

 Step 4: Complete a Paramedic Training Program

-- Develop your listening and speaking skills.
-Students might want to consider enrolling in a communications class or two.
+It's recommended to also develop your listening and speaking skills by enrolling in a communications class or two.
 Paramedics must be able to clearly explain procedures to patients and their families during times of crisis.

 Step 5: Obtain State Licensure

-- Study for the exam.
+- Be sure to study for the exam.
 Any material and notes taken in class can be saved and reviewed prior to the exam.
 The NREMT also offers skill sheets and a list of exam topics on its website.